RekklesNA/clone-chatgpt/README.md

-# clone-chatgpt
+# Clone-ChatGPT

-clone-chatgpt is an open-source project that replicates the functionality of OpenAI's ChatGPT using the OpenAI API and Streamlit framework.
-This project provides a simple interface for deploying a conversational AI model capable of generating human-like text based on user input.
+Clone-ChatGPT is a simple web application that replicates the functionality of OpenAI's ChatGPT using the OpenAI API and Streamlit framework.
+This application allows users to interact with an AI model that can generate human-like text responses based on user inputs.

 ## Features

-- **Natural Language Understanding:** Efficiently processes and understands user inputs to generate coherent and contextually appropriate responses.
-- **Customizable:** Easily modify the model's behavior and responses to suit specific use cases.
+- Interactive chat interface using Streamlit
+- Uses OpenAI's GPT-4 model for generating responses
+- Stores conversation history using LangChain's `ConversationBufferMemory`
-- **User-friendly Interface:** Simple and intuitive interface built with Streamlit for seamless interaction with the AI model.
+- Simple and intuitive user interface
-- **Integration Ready:** Easily integrates with existing systems and applications for enhanced functionality.

-## Requirements

-- Python 3.9 or above
-- OpenAI API Key

 ## Installation

+### Prerequisites

+- Python 3.9 or higher
+- OpenAI API key

+### Steps

 1. **Clone the repository:**